Skip to main content

 Current Focus

 Be Alarmed!
-Smoke Alarm Installation Statewide Blitz
+Smoke Alarm Installation Program Impact Report

 The Fire Station Construction and Rehabilitation Grant program provides grants up to $350,000 for the construction or rehabilitation of fire stations.